 Alabama Slammer Cocktail

-If you like a sweet fruity, beautiful and tasty cocktail, this slammer is something you should try!
-It was a very popular drink back in the 1970s and I’d love to see it come back in style.
+If you like a sweet fruity, beautiful, and tasty cocktail, this slammer is something you should try!
+The height of the drink’s popularity was back in the 1970s and I’d love to see it come back in style.

 I was talking to my sister this weekend and told her that I made this cocktail for the blog.
 She relayed to me that once when she was visiting one of our other sisters, they made a pitcher of the Alabama slammer.